ntlinh8/nopcommerce-automated-tests/README.md

 3. **Review Test Results**: After the tests have completed execution, review the test results to identify any failures or issues encountered during the testing process.

-## Contributing

-Contributions to this repository are welcome!
-If you find any bugs, issues, or areas for improvement in the automated tests, feel free to submit a pull request with your changes.
-Please ensure that your contributions adhere to the existing coding standards and practices.

-If you're unsure about how to contribute, you can also open an issue to discuss potential enhancements or changes with the repository maintainers.

-## License

-This repository is licensed under the [MIT License](LICENSE), which allows for both personal and commercial use of the codebase.
-See the [LICENSE](LICENSE) file for more information.